(Click on the pictures for larger versions)

 Monsieur Bourreau was the man who came with a backhoe and did all the work that had to be done to clean the pond and to get the area around it in good shape.
 (M. Bourreau is an easy name to remember since le bourreau means the hangman.)
 And that’s when the ugly hole behind our house that had been the site for all sorts of garbage, nettles and horrible bramble bushes, was now finally filled in.
 It could just not have been done without a backhoe, so all turned out for the best.
-Pretty soon thereafter, grass was growing in the place of that mess.
+Pretty soon thereafter, grass was growing in the place of the former hole.
 For us, M. Bourreau was the man who set everything right after a great deal of hardship.
 And of course he too had un petit verre in our kitchen, not once, but many times.

 Since the well had to be cleaned out too, a big problem was of course the water going into the house.
 Heaven only knows how we managed to get any water at all.
 However, one way or another we managed.

 As John seems to remember, we showered in the water from the well and washed the dishes in it too, possibly rinsing with bottled water, he says.
 Maybe we got loads of mineral water, the way we do in India.???

 The flooding the following year, 1977, was a gift from heaven (or at least from the sky), but for Puppy – and for us too – it had certain problems.
 Puppy wasn’t much aware of any such problems though.
-But geez, did he get dirty.
+But geez, I never saw a dirtier dog.

 However, the final result of all the remaking of the pond and the land around it was great.
 It was made possible only because of the whims of the weather king.
 (John calls Thor my first husband, and Siv was indeed Thor’s wife.)